pronounce ✦ GIF

 The ‘th’ sound, represented by the ð symbol, is a “hard th” sound.
 It is the same sound used in words such as then, there, and they.

-It stands to say that it is normal for the first consonant in a word to change when creating a new word by removing a single letter.
+So it stands to say that it is normal for the first consonant in a word to change when creating a new word by removing a single letter.

-There’s potential for confusion (remember the ‘gift’ argument)
+There’s potential for confusion

 “I sent you a gift, did you get it?”